right-rudder/blue-skies-astro/src/content/pilot-training/wadley-alabama-flight-school.md

 ---
 title: title
 description: CFI
-siteDescription: Become a Certified Flight Instructor at Blue Skies Above in Lanett, Alabama.
+siteDescription: Become a Certified Flight Instructor at Blue Skies Above in Lannet, Alabama.
 Build flight hours, inspire new pilots, and advance your aviation career with expert training.
 Enroll today!
 main:
   id: 1
   content: |
-    Become a Certified Flight Instructor and launch your aviation teaching career at Blue Skies Above in Lanett, Alabama - training the next generation of pilots.
+    Become a Certified Flight Instructor and launch your aviation teaching career at Blue Skies Above in Lannet, Alabama - training the next generation of pilots.
   imgCard: "@/images/blue-skies-ifr-training-opelika.webp"
   imgMain: "@/images/blue-skies-ifr-training-opelika.webp"
   imgAlt: Student pilot flying over Lanett in a Cessna 172